zvriat/Wallr-RCO-V1.0/README.md

-If microsort defender or any virus scanner app shows that has any virus then IT'S NOR A VIRUS!!! thats becouse of i didint create a license for the exe!!!
+If microsort defender or any virus scanner app shows that it has a virus then IT'S NOR A VIRUS!!! thats becouse of i didint create a license for the exe!!!